ʀᴇᴠɪᴇᴡ: #21026 Venice Skyline

 - Lastly, the Bridge of Sighs is captured in isolation on the right.
 It feels like an afterthought, and I would have preferred to remove it, make the model less wide, and offer the model at a lower price.
 While I did recognize it immediately when seeing the model for the first time, the real bridge connects two taller buildings rather than being a standalone structure, causing this version to not make a lot of sense.

-Despite some shortcomings, I give this model an 8/10 rating for aesthetics because it captures the feel of Venice really well.
+Despite some shortcomings, I give this model high marks for aesthetics, because it captures the feel of Venice really well.

 The part selection is pretty good with a variety of colors, some clever parts usage including the ones I already called out above.
 The most valuable part is the 90398 / “minifigure statuette” in White which is a new color for that element.
 Only one is needed to build the model, but two were included in the set.
 At the time of this article it is a 5$ part on Bricklink, but I think it will fall to around 1.50$ in a few months.